A natural theory of dark energy: Clockwork dark energy from string theory

 where we note that this corresponds to the massless limit of type IIA supergravity.
 We have introduced the cohomology basis of \{2,4\}-forms in the internal manifold $\mathcal{M}_6$ as \{$\omega_i$, $\bar{\omega}^i$\}, respectively, and $\omega_6$ will denote the volume form of $\mathcal{M}_6$.
 With this ansatz, $\mathbf{G}$ reads\footnote{We have chosen to use the compact notation }

 with $\mathcal{K}_{ijk}=\int_{\mathcal{M}_6}\omega_i\wedge\omega_j\wedge\omega_k$, the triple intersection numbers of $\mathcal{M}_6$.

 Below we describe the effective 4D action, in doing so we will assume that the volume moduli, including the dilaton, are stabilised by some other ingredient of the theory (see e.g \cite{Saltman}).
-Our main interest is to derive a plausible clockwork mechanism after compactifying the theory down to four dimensions.
+Our main objective is to obtain the main characteristic of the clockwork mechanism after compactifying the theory down to four dimensions.

 These fields enter the 4D potential as follows (see for details \cite{Valenzuela,Marchesano})

 where $g_{ij}=\int_{\mathcal{M}_6}\omega_i\wedge\star\omega_j$, $g^{ij}=\int_{\mathcal{M}_6}\bar{\omega}^i\wedge\star\bar{\omega}^j$ and we have introduced the dual scalars to the Minkowski 4-forms